facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

 serviceWorkerRegistration.unregister();
 ```

-As the comment states, switching `serviceWorker.unregister()` to
+As the comment states, switching `serviceWorkerRegistration.unregister()` to
-`serviceWorker.register()` will opt you in to using the service worker.
+`serviceWorkerRegistration.register()` will opt you in to using the service worker.

 ## Why Opt-in?